Bubblin-Superbooks/108-verses-of-gita/interim/manuscript.md

 amaanitvam (humility which means absence of ego, self praise and full of attributes of reality/ truth) adambhitvam (lack of pride) ahimsa (nonviolence) kshantir (tolerance) aarjavam (simplicity) acharyopasanam (service of spiritual master) shaucham (cleanliness) sthairyam (steadfastness) atmavinigrahah (self-control)
 Humility, lack of pride, nonviolence, tolerance, simplicity, service to spiritual master, cleanliness, steadfastness and self control are many aspects of knowledge.

+###### Spiritual commentary:

-Spiritual commentary : Absorbed in the after effect poise of kriya one becomes free from ego and gets rid of pride and feeling of importance.
+ Absorbed in the after effect poise of kriya one becomes free from ego and gets rid of pride and feeling of importance.
 He should practice nonviolence, simplicity and loyalty to attain tranquillity through practice of kriya.
 Idriyartheshu vairagyam anahamkaram eva cha Janmamrityu jaravyadhi duhkha doshanudarshanam.
 18 (13/9)